whopperprinting/LayerLapse/README.md

 Steps:
 1. Copy the code from [`code/LayerLapse_firmware.txt`](code/DIY_LayerLapse_firmware.txt)
 2. Paste it into the Arduino IDE
+3. Connect your UPDI programmer to the board (3-pin: GND, VCC, UPDI)
-3. Select the correct board/port and upload
+4. Select the correct board/port and upload

 ---